SALAAD: Sparse And Low-Rank Adaptation via ADMM for Large Language Model Inference: Problem Formulation

 where $\ell:\mathcal{X}\to\mathbb{R}$ denotes the task-specific training loss.
 The nuclear norm $|\cdot|_*$ and the element-wise $\ell_1$-norm $|\cdot|_1$ serve as tractable convex surrogates for rank and sparsity, respectively, with $\alpha>0$ and $\beta>0$ controlling the strength of the low-rank and sparse regularization.
-Solving~\eqref{eq:original_problem} yields a weight matrix $X$ that admits an effective low-rank and sparse decomposition $X=L+S$, enabling compression during training while preserving performance.
+Solving~\eqref{eq:original_problem} yields a weight matrix $X$ that admits an effective low-rank and sparse decomposition $X=L+S$.
+This decomposition enables compression during training by reducing the number of effective parameters while preserving the expressive capacity needed to maintain predictive performance.